Composer Jack Beeson

 BD: Is this

 that’s the way lots of composers have done it in the past.
-It’s certainly a
+It’s certainly

-never been performed.
-The second one, Hello Out There, was
+actually never been performed.
+The second one, Hello Out There, was written without

-been performed many, many, many times — lots of productions here
+It’s been performed many, many, many times, with lots of productions here

 BD: Does it